DataDog/hiring-engineers/answers.md

 Is there anything creative you would use Datadog for?

-Unofrtunately right now i can only think about a Covid tracker dashboard, tracking cases, individual tracing, contamination risks and exposures.
+Unfortunately right now i can only think about a Covid tracker dashboard, tracking cases, individual tracing, contamination risks and exposures.